Geothermal features in Yellowstone

 Fumaroles, Mud Pots and Geysers of Yellowstone National Park

 There are 4 main types of geothermal features in Yellowstone.
-Hot Springs, which was covered in this blog.
+Hot Springs, which will be covered in another blog.

 A geyser is a hot spring that discharges intermittent jets of steam and water.
 It is produced by the heating of underground water that comes into contact or is very close to magma.